 Long-awaited gigabit internet speeds are finally coming to a growing number of cities, as fiber infrastructure improves and companies offer ultra-fast service packages.
 But are you and your devices ready to upgrade to gigabit internet?

 Existing internet speeds can be improved by a number of factors (including router setup), but gigabit-level services are still worth getting excited over.
 And it’s important to make sure that you and your devices are ready to take advantage of the new potential speeds.
 Here are five steps to prepare properly.

 Set up quality wired connections

 Wired connections are generally better for gigabit speeds because of their reliability and lack of interference.
 If you want the best benefits of gigabit internet, you need the right wired connections.
 It’s particularly important to sort out the wired connection from the internet modem to your router.

-The good news is that most modern Ethernet ports manufactured in the last few years are in the gigabit Ethernet range.
+The good news is that most of the modern Ethernet ports manufactured in the last few years are in the gigabit Ethernet range.
 The bad news is that if you have a router or other wired device that’s older than that, it may be using an older type of Ethernet connection that will not be able to support your new, exciting speeds.
 If so, the router will bottleneck your entire home network.

 Make sure your devices support the latest Wi-Fi standards

 If you won’t be using a wired connection on a particular device, check to see what Wi-Fi standards it supports.
 The official gigabit-compatible Wi-Fi standard is 802.11ac or later, which is the code you want to look for when searching for production specifications online, or the new Wi-Fi 6 nomenclature.

 As with gigabit Ethernet, this standard has been around for several years and is supported by newer devices, but old devices may have a problem.
 Your router should absolutely support the “ac” wireless standard.
 If it doesn’t, it’s time for an upgrade, because older Wi-Fi standards will seriously bottleneck a gigabit internet connection.